V2: Dead Angel

 V2: Dead Angel (V2 – Jäätynyt enkeli) is a 2007 Finnish crime film directed by Aleksi Mäkelä.
 It is a sequel to the 2004 film Vares: Private Eye and is based on the 1990 novel Jäätynyt enkeli by Reijo Mäki.
+It was followed by The Kiss of Evil in 2011.

 Plot

 Private detective Jussi Vares investigates the homicide of a young woman that occurred in the city of Pori.
 It is the second film in the Vares series and the last film to feature Juha Veijonen as Vares.